SocietyForArtisticResearch/PPCopenhagen18/new_features.md

 # 4K Video Import

-* this used to be turned off, but is now allowed.
+* This used to be turned off, but is now allowed.

 # Dealing with Autoplay

 * Safari is blocking auto play by default.
 * There was no warning for the reader that something was blocked.

-## We now catch this situation and:
+* We now catch this situation and:
-* when audio/video is blocked the user is prompted to start playback manually.
+	* When audio/video is blocked, the user is prompted to start playback manually.